 Repeated miscarriages are devastating.
 Still, don’t lose hope, chances are good you can carry to term.

-Recurrent pregnancy losses take a toll.
+Recurrent miscarriages take a toll.
 However, there’s reason for hope.
 Even after 3 miscarriages, a woman has a 60–80% chance of conceiving and carrying a pregnancy to term.

 When you have multiple miscarriages, we understand you want answers.